 Traditionally, job creation has kept pace with the high rate of population growth in the region.
 However, according to ABS Census data (2011), some of the less attractive features of our region’s labour market include the casualisation of the workforce, under-employment and long-term unemployment rates that are higher than the NSW average.
-Figures from the Department of Education, Employment and Workplace Relations indicate the Northern Rivers relies strongly on employment in retail (14.4% of total employment), with the health care and social sector also accounting for a significant proportion of total employment in the region (13.0%).
-Accommodation and food services, and manufacturing, continue to employ a large percentage of the population.
+The RDA Northern Rivers Data App indicates that the health care and social sector is the largest employer in the region (17.3% of total employment) with employment in retail being the second largest sector (12.5% of total employment) in the region.
+Accommodation and food services, construction and manufacturing, continue to employ a large percentage of the population.

 - IDEAS Final Project Overview (pdf 285.9 KiB)

 In 2012-13, the NSW Sugar Workforce Transition Project aimed to increase retention in the local Sugar industry and also included the development and pilot of the North Coast Agricultural Shared Labour Pool.

 |Document Name||Type||File Size|

 |Agricultural Skills Calendar||204.7 KiB|